Tirzepatide Weight Loss Therapy

 Common Side Effects

-- Decreased appetite — a therapeutic effect rather than a true side effect, though it can feel unfamiliar initially
+- Decreased appetite — A therapeutic effect rather than a true side effect, though it can feel unfamiliar initially

 Serious but Rare Risks